oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_opsi_sql_response_time_distributions_facts_module.rst

 ..
 Description

-- Fetches details about a SqlResponseTimeDistributions resource in Oracle Cloud Infrastructure
+- Fetches details about one or multiple SqlResponseTimeDistributions resources in Oracle Cloud Infrastructure
 - Query SQL Warehouse to summarize the response time distribution of query executions for a given SQL for a given time period.
 Either databaseId or id must be specified.